 Residents Maintain Autonomy

-This tells you the percent of residents that needed more assistance with activities of daily living over time.
+This indicates the percentage of patients who required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile